PoodleApp/arfe-protocol/Activity-over-Email.markdown

 Broader conversation context is provided by including full [RFC 5322][] content of previous messages with each message in its own content part under a `multipart/related` MIME tree.
+Email messages that are quoted should be sent in a content part with the `message/rfc822` MIME type.
 This makes quoted context machine-processable allowing a receiving client to accurately reconstruct metadata from email message headers, and to verify digital signatures.